 Legalisation of documents from Finland for use in the Netherlands

-If you want to use a document from Finland in the Netherlands, you must first have it legalised.
+You can use certain documents from Finland immediately in the Netherlands.
+Other documents need to be legalised first by the Finnish authorities.
 This is done with a special stamp called an apostille.

 Who can have documents legalised?

 Anyone who has one or more documents from Finland can have them legalised for use in any part of the Kingdom of the Netherlands:

 - the European part of the Netherlands

 - St Eustatius